 So what makes a good tripod?

 - The tripod should be strong and rigid enough to take your camera and lens firmly, with a margin for heavier equipment later if required.
 Put your camera on one and try before you buy.

 - Those long handles on pan and tilt heads dig you in the throat.
-Get a ball head for easy manoeuvrability.
+Get a ball head for easy maneuverability.

 - Make sure the head has a quick release for the camera, so you’re not screwing things in and out.
-Wastes time and adds to frustration.
+That wastes time and adds to frustration.

-- Check the tripod is steady at full extension, and the legs are independently adjustable for uneven ground setting up.
+- Check that the tripod is steady at full extension, and the legs are independently adjustable for setting up on uneven ground.

-- If the center post is removable you can use it mounted horizontally or upside down, useful for closeups and avoiding the tripod legs in vertically down shots.
+- If the center post is removable you can use it mounted horizontally or upside down, which is useful for closeups and avoiding the tripod legs in vertically down shots.

 You get what you pay for

 The more you pay, the more you get.
-Expect at least to fork out $200 for a good one, and more for one that will last many years.
-Carbon fibre tripods are strong, rigid and light, and don’t transmit vibrations as metal ones do, but are relatively expensive.
+Expect at least to fork out $200 for a good one and more for one that will last many years.
+Carbon fiber tripods are strong, rigid, and light, and they don’t transmit vibrations as metal ones do.
+But they’re relatively expensive.
 If you’re a landscape photographer these have ideal qualities.
 But don’t waste your money on a cheap, shaky one.
 They only make matters worse.

 After a camera, a tripod should be the next consideration to improve your work’s quality.
 It opens up many ways of extending your vision.
 You also gain time to think about what you’re shooting and to check such things as framing and what is really in the viewfinder.
 Cut down the number and step up the quality of your images.
 Here’s a great way to do it.
 Go shoot a scene with a tripod and then without.
 Carefully note the differences.
 Happy shooting!